Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 • Unlawful international data transfers (Articles 44-49)

-Determining "annual worldwide turnover" for fine calculation purposes involves specific considerations:
+Determining “total worldwide annual turnover” for fine calculation purposes involves specific considerations:

-Global Revenue Scope: Turnover includes all revenue from all business activities worldwide, not just EU operations or data processing-related revenue.
+Global Revenue Scope: Total worldwide annual turnover includes all revenue from all business activities worldwide, not just EU operations or data processing-related revenue.

-Consolidated Accounts: For corporate groups, turnover typically refers to consolidated group revenue rather than individual subsidiary revenue.
+Consolidated Accounts: For corporate groups, total worldwide annual turnover typically refers to consolidated group revenue rather than individual subsidiary revenue.

 Temporal Scope: Usually based on the most recent complete financial year preceding the violation or fine decision.